Robertson Nyimbo, K Banton trends with ‘Anandidoba'

-As local musicians continue to flood the music market with new hits, Robertson Nyimbo has released his masterpiece ‘Anandidoba’ featuring Machinjiri’s finest K Banton which has already gone viral.
+As local musicians continue to flood the music market with new hits, Robertson Nyimbo has released his masterpiece ‘Anandidoba’ featuring Machinjiri rapper K Banton which has already gone viral.

 The two released their gospel banger ‘Anandidoba’ last Friday 6th April and by now it is already enjoying massive airplays both in Malawi and in the neighbouring Zambia.